mcombi/store-demo-project/README.md

 in the
 kubeseal --format yaml --cert ../../../public-cert.pem < github-secret-ss.yaml > github-secret-sealed.yaml

-If u have problems with pvc manully create a pv with the same class as the one in the code
+If u have problems with pvc manually create a pv with the same class as the one in the code